arista-netdevops-community/garp-varp-ethxmit/README.md

 # Arista Send GARP Request Script
-This script, `send_garp.sh`, can be used to send broadcast Gratuitous ARP (GARP) requests in the VLAN where the SVIs are configured with VARP configuration.
+This script, `send_garp.py`, can be used to send broadcast Gratuitous ARP (GARP) requests in the VLAN where the SVIs are configured with VARP or 'ip address virtual' configuration.
 Example:
 ```
 ip virtual-router mac-address 00:1c:73:00:09:99